LubeVPN/LubeVPN.github.io/sf.md

 The other trading system that Cyamus developed is on two (2) stock index pairs: <b>USA30.IDX/USD</b> and <b>DEU.IDX/EUR</b>.
 It has been traded *LIVE* since Feb 2019 on [Dukascopy Bank](https://en.wikipedia.org/wiki/Dukascopy_Bank).

-Two (2) sets of historical trading system backtesting reports are presented below based on different account position sizing techniques:
+Two (2) sets of historical trading system backtesting reports are presented below.
+They share the same position entry setup and exit.
+They are simply constructed based on different position sizing techniques so that you can have a clearer picture of how the trading systems perform:

 - <i class='fa fa-cogs'></i> <b>Dynamic Lot</b>
   - All new positions are dynamically sized based on **current account balance** (**CAB**) at time of opening a new position and **[maximum drawdown](https://www.investopedia.com/terms/m/maximum-drawdown-mdd.asp)** (**MDD**).